thiagoloureiro/AlertHawk.Chart/README.md

 **Reference:** https://artifacthub.io/packages/helm/clickhouse-alerthawk/clickhouse

-#### SQL Server (Required for auth, notification, and monitoring)
+#### SQL Server (Required for auth, notification, monitoring, and metrics-api)

-The `alerthawk-auth`, `alerthawk-notification`, and `alerthawk-monitoring` components require a SQL Server database.
+The `alerthawk-auth`, `alerthawk-notification`, `alerthawk-monitoring`, and `alerthawk-metrics-api` components require a SQL Server database.
 Configure the connection string using the `ConnectionStrings__SqlConnectionString` environment variable in the respective service sections of `values.yaml`.

 #### Azure AD SSO (Optional)